loiccoyle/loiccoyle.github.io/content/projects/tinyticker.md

   - Loïc Coyle
 title: 'TinyTicker: a tiny RPi powered ePaper ticker'
 date: '2024-06-27'
-description: 'How the ticker ticks.'
+description: How the ticker ticks.
 summary: How the ticker ticks.
 tags:
   - RaspberryPi